arindamrc/DDPFF/README.md

 ## Using Docker

 It is easiest to set up the development environment using docker.
-An image with the complete list of required software is available at [dockerhub](https://hub.docker.com/repository/docker/arindamrc/ddpffenv-integrated).
+An image with the complete list of required softwares is available at [dockerhub](https://hub.docker.com/repository/docker/arindamrc/ddpffenv-integrated).

 First, update the location of the source directory in the file `docker/args.sh`.
 Change the variable `SOURCELOC` to point to the source local directory of the repository.